librepath/sjxx/docs/0-1读书会/01英文版/01人生五大问题/text-5big.md

 Buddhism, however, holds the view that our destiny is the law governing life development, in which we ourselves are the driving force.
 In other words, destiny embodies the cause and effect of life’s continuum and is the result of different thoughts and behaviors.
 Certain be- haviors will lead to a certain life path.
-Our behaviors encom- pass actions of body, speech and mind: body actions refer to what we do, speech actions are what we say, and mind actions are what we think.
+Our behaviors encompass actions of body, speech and mind: body actions refer to what we do, speech actions are what we say, and mind actions are what we think.

 Buddhism also believes that the causes and effects of what we do, say and think, permeate through the Three Periods of Time, that is, our past, present and future lives.
 However, it may be difficult for modern people to accept or resonate with this notion from the heart.